Community Schools

 Overview

 In New York City, the community school strategy has been proven to be effective in increasing graduation rates and student achievement, and in reducing chronic absenteeism and disciplinary incidents.
-By September 2021 there will be over 300 NYC community schools with over 70 lead CBOs, supporting more than 150,000 students.
+In School Year 2022-23 there are 421 Community Schools across every district in NYC, funded through city, state and federal dollars.
 Learn more on the NYC Community - Results page.

 Core Features